Friendship Drama: AITA for Not Supporting My Friends K-Pop Obsession?

 Ultimately, friendships can thrive even amid differences when both parties approach the situation with empathy and understanding.
 Research consistently shows that open communication and emotional intelligence are key components of durable relationships.

 By employing techniques like nonviolent communication and acknowledging the significance of each other's interests, friends can fortify their bonds.
-As noted in psychological literature, conflict resolution is often about understanding rather than agreement, leading to richer, more resilient friendships.
+Conflict resolution is often about understanding rather than agreement, leading to richer, more resilient friendships.